tlwr/www.tobys.cloud/sites/www.toby.codes/posts/Getting-a-job-in-tech-in-2021.md

 There are also factors which provide a more accurate signal of your value to a potential employer:

-* your ability to write a CV
+* the ability to write a CV
-* your written and verbal communication skills
+* written and verbal communication skills
-* your ability to write software (not just code)
+* the ability to write software (not just code)
-* your to design a distributed system
+* the ability to design a distributed system
 * demonstration of domain specific knowledge (security, unix, debugging)

 I picked 8 companies that I thought were: